doxeylab/programming-tutorials-for-bioinformatics/python/README.md

 For the ease of this tutorial, we will be using a code editor called IDLE.
 IDLE is bundled with your Python installation.
 1. Open the IDLE Application
 2. Go to `File > New Window` to open the programming editor
-3. You can save your file on your compuater by navigating to `File > Save`
+3. You can save your file on your computer by navigating to `File > Save`

 ### Your First Program
 When we <i>print</i> text in a program, we're not literally talking about printing a piece of paper from a printer. <i>Print</i> means our computer is outputting some text.